webino/WebinoDraw/README.md

 ### Setup

+Setting up development environment of the package.

-  1. Clone this repository and run: `phing update`
+  1. Clone this repository and run: `npm install`

+  2. To update development environment run: `grunt update`

      *Now your development environment is set.*

-  2. Open project in (NetBeans) IDE
+  3. Open project in (NetBeans) IDE

-  3. To check module integration with the skeleton application open following directory via web browser:
+  4. To check module integration with the skeleton application open following directory via web browser:
      `._test/ZendSkeletonApplication/public/`

      e.g. [http://localhost/WebinoDraw/._test/ZendSkeletonApplication/public/](http://localhost/WebinoDraw/._test/ZendSkeletonApplication/public/)

-  4. Integration test resources are in directory: `test/resources`
+  5. Integration test resources are in directory: `test/resources`

      *NOTE: Module example config is also used for integration testing.*

 ### Testing

   - Run `phpunit` in the test directory
-  - Run `phing test` in the module directory to run the tests and code analysis
+  - Run `grunt test` in the module directory to run the tests and code analysis

     *NOTE: To run the code analysis there are some tool requirements.*
       - [apigen](http://apigen.org/##installation)